Obama says stands with France in hunting down those behind Paris attack

 Erdogan said Turkey, which holds the G20 presidency this year, would continue to show solidarity with the United States and said that he expected the summit to produce a strong statement on the fight against terrorism.

-"We are confronted with collective terrorism activity around the world as terrorism does not recognize any religion, any race, any nation or any country," Erdogan said.
+"We are confronted with collective terrorism activity around the world as terrorism does not recognise any religion, any race, any nation or any country," Erdogan said.

 "We will of course carry on with our discussions in the G20 summit within the predetermined agenda, however we will put strong emphasis on having a firm stance on international terrorism," he said.